nliaudat/magnetometer_calibration/README.md

         return headingDegrees;

 ---
-If you run esphome, a sample code is included
+If you run [esphome](https://esphome.io), a [sample code is included](https://github.com/nliaudat/magnetometer_calibration/blob/main/esphome_code.yaml) to output raw data and get corrected values.

+# Working demo

+If you want a sample or a working demo, look at https://github.com/nliaudat/weatherstation

 # Requirements :
 calibrate.py requires numpy,scipy and optional matplotlib to plot the graph